icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 ## Braces and semicolons

 This is mainly an aesthetic thing with huge consequences.
 Braces and semicolons serve purposes.
 Braces denote a new block and semicolons terminate a statement.
-If you want to remove semicolons from a language, you will either need to enforce a brace style (like Go) or have sensitive whitespace through something like Python's offside rule.
+If you want to remove semicolons from a language, you will either need to enforce a brace style (like Go) or have sensitive white-space through something like Python's offside rule.

 For Odin, I wanted braces but I did not want to enforce a code style on the use at the language level, which means that it requires semicolons.